Njuelle/how-to-dashboard/kibana.md

     }
 }
 ```
+Notice that this document is stored in a collection called `device-state`, in an index called `iot`.
+The data we are interested in is stored in the `state` object, while metadata such as timestamps are stored in the `_kuzzle_info` document.

+Before creating charts with Kibana, we have to configure it.
+Open http://localhost:5601 in a browser and you should see the Kibana management page.

-To add it to Kibana, click on "Advanced Settings", find the "metaFields" input, and then click the edit button and add `_kuzzle_info.createdAt`.
+First, we need to tell Kibana where to find our timestamps.
+To do this, click on "Advanced Settings", find the "metaFields" input, and then click the edit button and add `_kuzzle_info.createdAt`.
 Don't forget to save your changes!

 ![Kibana-metafields](img/kibana0.png)